-MEMORIAL HALL MUSEUM is open 11 am to 4:30 pm Tuesday through Sunday (closed Monday) through October 31, 2021.
-Unless fully vaccinated, visitors are required to wear a mask.
-Thank you for helping to keep our community safe.
-All museum staff are fully vaccinated.
+MEMORIAL HALL MUSEUM is open 11 am to 4:30 pm weekends in May, and Tuesday through Sunday (closed Monday) June through October.
+We look forward to welcoming you this season.
+Continuing our 150th anniversary celebration, we are offering FREE admission again this season!

 INDIAN HOUSE MEMORIAL CHILDREN’S MUSEUM is currently closed.
-Information about this season to be announced.
+Information about next season to be announced.